gruns/blagoblag/content/drafts/dont-have-environments.rst

 work than trying to disentagle ``staging`` from ``testing`` from ``master`` from ``production`` from ``joe-temporary-production``.

-In short, don't create fixed deployment pipelines composed of testing, and staging, and pre-production environments.
+To summarize, don't create fixed deployment pipelines composed of testing, and staging, and pre-production environments.
 Instead maintain only *one* standing environment, production.
 Manage everything else through short lived per-pull-request deployments.